 Flights to John F Kennedy International Airport are available from cities all around the world, including Paris, Mumbai, Tokyo, Montreal, Beijing, Panama City, Moscow, Los Angeles, Cairo, Sydney, Johannesburg, Seoul, and many other destinations.

-Sometimes going by the shorter moniker JFK, the airport is a huge facility with eight terminals and has every kind of shop, restaurant, or entertainment option a passenger could wish for.
-Terminal 4 houses a great art museum and large shopping complex.
+Sometimes going by the shorter moniker JFK, the airport is a huge facility with six terminals and has every kind of shop, restaurant, or entertainment option a passenger could wish for.

 Unfortunately, the large size of the airport makes it confusing to navigate, and passengers making connections will need to allow a lot of time between flights to get from one gate to another.
 Security is also very strict, though the facility handles its large volume of traffic efficiently.